davwillev/REDCap_Survey_Shuffle/README.md

 ### Branching Logic in Module Configuration Settings

 Due to a known issue with REDCap's External Module Framework, module sub-settings do not play well with branching logic.
 This means that configuration settings cannot be hidden where they are not relevant.
 So, settings relating to the **Randomised** shuffle type and settings relating to the **From Field** shuffle type are always shown.
+This applies equally to survey and form contexts.

 ## Limitations

 There is no support for repeating instruments.
 If one of the shuffled instruments is repeating and configured to allow the respondent to re-take on submission, the respondent is not directed to the next shuffled survey, but instead is directed to a new instance of the repeating instrument.
 Only once the respondent clicks *Submit* is the `redcap_survey_complete` hook fired, and so only then will they be taken to the next shuffled survey.

-The method used to randomly select a survey does not allow for balancing the administration of surveys across a population; each survey page is only aware of which surveys are not yet completed for the current record, and not how many times each survey has been taken.
+The method used to randomly select a survey or form does not allow for balancing the administration of surveys across a population; each survey page is only aware of which surveys are not yet completed for the current record, and not how many times each survey has been taken.

 ## TODO